 Click below to find out how much Israir flight compensation you're owed and how we can help you get it.

 While Israir isn't a European airline, whenever they fly in Europe they comply with European regulations.
 That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Israir compensation payout.

 With any Israir flight cancellation, you'll be offered an alternative flight to your destination, or a full refund if that's what you'd prefer.
-But in addition, if your flight was canceled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $700 per person in compensation.
+But in addition, if your flight was cancelled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $700 per person in compensation.

 If Israir was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
 They would also be exempt from paying compensation if there were extraordinary circumstances which made the cancellation necessary.
 That means anything that is beyond the airline's control, for example, bad weather, a medical emergency, or some form of disruptive event affecting the airport.

 Because there are these exceptions, the easiest way to check if you're owed Israir cancelled flight compensation is to use our free compensation calculator.

 If you've been on a late flight departing from a European airport, it's worth checking if you're owed Israir flight delay compensation.
 That's because under EU law, flights that are delayed by 3 hours or more might be eligible for up to $700 per person in compensation from their airline.

 It doesn't matter where you were flying to — what does matter is your arrival time.
 For compensation, it is the time that you arrived in your destination that's significant, not the time that you took off.
 So even if you technically departed on time, if you arrived at your destination more than 3 hours late, you may be eligible for compensation.